-Studying for a degree in Nursing and Midwifery was a highlight for students.
+Studying for a degree in nursing and midwifery was a highlight for students.
 The comments reflected the survey results capturing the enthusiasm of both faculty and clinical staff as "dedicated staff who are experts in what they do" (ref 3).
-The overall satisfaction with the course was captured in the comments nothing it was an "excellent programme" (ref 6) which is "very comprehensive and intense" (ref 5 & 19).
+The overall satisfaction with the course was captured in the comments noting it was an "excellent programme" (ref 6) which is "very comprehensive and intense" (ref 5 & 19).